SNodeC/snode.c/docs/ai/openai/codex/typed-api.md

 completeness marker and any future string; an omitted marker has the schema-defined `full` default.

+The current public item union is named `ThreadItem`, with `Item` retained as a source-compatible alias. `ResponseItem` is deliberately a distinct public type direction; A1.0 does not combine its pinned alternatives with `ThreadItem` or invent the A1.1 alternatives.

 Unknown notification methods become `UnknownEvent`.
 Unknown item discriminators become `UnknownItem`.
 Unknown items retain any valid common item ID plus the thread and turn IDs supplied by their notification or parent turn.